abdillahsatari/SAMPLE-MEAN-STACK-PROJECT/README.md

 ## Set Up

 ### environments
-* Angular: 6
+* Angular CLI : 6.0.8
-* PHP : 7.4.3
+* NodeJs      : 7.4.3
-* MySQL: 5.7
+* MySQL       : 5.7

 ### Run Application
 * Open terminal / cmd
-* use command `composer install` to Install Composer Dependencies
+* use command `npm install` to Install npm Dependencies
 * use command `cp .env.example .env` to Create a copy of your .env file
 * use command `php artisan key:generate` to Generate an app encryption key
 * use command `php artisan migrate` to Migrate the database